 What We Value

-- Authenticity – We use Lowell’s story, historic landscapes, buildings, and objects as a case study to explore the causes and consequences of the American Industrial Revolution.
+- Authenticity/Power of Place: We use Lowell’s stories, historic landscapes, buildings, and objects to explore the impacts of industrialization on diverse individuals, society, and the world.

-- Relevance – We help our diverse audience find connections between Lowell’s historical significance and their own lives.
+- Relevance: We provide opportunities for a diverse audience to find themselves in and map connections between Lowell’s history and their own lives.